ericchaves/vibe-graphql-demo/README.md

     *   `hasPreviousPage: Boolean`: Indicates if there are more items before this page when paginating backward.
     *   `startCursor: String`: The cursor of the first edge on the page.
     *   `endCursor: String`: The cursor of the last edge on the page.
+*   `totalCount: Int`: The total number of visits matching the filter criteria, irrespective of pagination.

 **Pagination Examples:**